websiddu/sketch-material/readme.md

 Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…

+## Requirement

+- Sketch 45 or above
+- Mac OS 10.12.5 or above

 ## Watch in action

 ![Tables](https://websiddu.github.io/sketch-material/images/tables.gif)